 At Goldenhill Primary Academy we strive to support all children and enable them to reach their full potential.
 In order to do this, many steps are taken to support them through their learning journey.
 Quality teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their targets.

-Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for Free School Meals (FSM) at any point in the last six years (known as ‘Ever FSM 6’).
-Schools also receive funding for children who have been looked after at any point and children of service personnel.
+Pupil Premium was introduced in April 2011 and is allocated to Academies to work with pupils who have been registered for Free Academy Meals (FSM) at any point in the last six years (known as ‘Ever FSM 6’).
+Academies also receive funding for children who have been looked after at any point and children of service personnel.

-In most cases, the Pupil Premium is paid direct to schools, allocated to them for every pupil who receives FSM.
-Schools decide how to use the funding, as they are best placed to assess what the pupil needs.
+In most cases, the Pupil Premium is paid direct to Academies, allocated to them for every pupil who receives FSM.
+Academies decide how to use the funding, as they are best placed to assess what the pupil needs.

 The new Ofsted inspection framework September 2015